The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 In this situation, the studies at LHC energies are of paramount importance to settle these ambiguities in the interpretation of the results.
-The very large charm-quark multiplicity ($\sim 100$ \ccbar pairs in a central \PbPb collision at $\sqrt{s_{\rm NN}}=5$~TeV) provides a test for the (re)generation mechanism which, if unambiguously demonstrated, would implicitly provide a strong evidence for the existence of a deconfined phase of nuclear matter, implying that coloured partons can roam freely over distances much larger than the hadronic scale.
+The very large charm-quark multiplicity ($\sim 100$ \ccbar pairs in a central \PbPb collision at $\sqrt{s_{\rm NN}}=5.02$~TeV, a $>10$ factor larger with respect to central Au--Au collisions at top RHIC energy) provides a test for the (re)generation mechanism which, if unambiguously demonstrated, would implicitly provide a strong evidence for the existence of a deconfined phase of nuclear matter, implying that coloured partons can roam freely over distances much larger than the hadronic scale.

 Another fundamental area where LHC is expected to provide a decisive step forward is the study of the bottomonium sector, since the increase of the production cross sections with collision energy make such a measurement feasible with good enough statistical precision.
 The binding energies of the bottomonium vector states range from $\sim 1.1$ down to about 0.2 \GeV and consequently $\Upsilon({\rm 1S,2S,3S})$ represent an excellent test for the sequential suppression mechanism~\cite{Satz:2005hx}.
-The (re)generation component, contrary to charmonia, is expected to be small, due to the much lower multiplicity of b${\rm{\overline b}}$ pairs compared to c${\rm{\overline c}}$.
+The (re)generation component, contrary to charmonia, is expected to be small, due to the much lower multiplicity of b${\rm{\overline b}}$ pairs (5--10 in central Pb--Pb collisions) compared to c${\rm{\overline c}}$.
 In addition, bottomonia are very promising from a theoretical point of view, thanks to a much more pronounced separation of scales between the heavy-quark mass, the typical bottomonium size and the radial or orbital angular-momentum excitation energy ($M \gg Mv \gg Mv^2$, where M is the heavy-quark mass and $v$ the relative velocity of the pair in the bound state).
 That makes them good candidates for a direct application of effective field theory approaches~\cite{Rothkopf:2019ipj}.

 Finally, at lower energies, competing non-QGP effects like quarkonium break-up by the nucleons of the colliding nuclei played a significant role in the description of the results~\cite{Alessandro:2003pi}.
 At the LHC, due to the extremely short crossing time of the nuclei, the only sizeable effect not related to the medium is represented by nuclear modification of gluon densities (shadowing~\cite{Kovarik:2015cma,Eskola:2016oht,AbdulKhalek:2019mzd} or by CGC-related effects~\cite{Fujii:2013gxa,Ma:2015sia,Ducloue:2015gfa}), or coherent energy loss~\cite{Arleo:2012hn}.
 These effects can be investigated in the study of \pPb collisions.